A Little History

 In 1990, Richard Hosford, leader of the Gaudier Ensemble and resident of Dorset, had a vision of a Music Festival different from the standard commercial model.

 He was looking for a location that gave the musicians an attractive venue in which to perform but, equally importantly, somewhere they could all be together for a week to play the music they wanted to play – at the highest artistic standards.
 He wanted to develop strong links with its community, provide accessible music to the people of Dorset and create a stimulating environment for local young musicians and children.

 Cerne Abbas was his chosen location, partly because of the excellent acoustics of the Church but also because of the village and its community.

 Image © Jane Tearle

-Twenty-eight years on
+Twenty-nine years on

 A group of Cerne Abbas residents still organises the Festival on the Gaudier’s and village’s behalf, totally on a volunteer basis.

 Musicians live in the village at the homes of local residents during the Festival.

 Rehearsals are informal and are open to the public.